leosantos2003/UFRGS-TrabalhoFinal-INF01124/README.md

 * **Running:**

-After installation, you can run the project with the folloiwng command:
+After installation, you can run the project with the following command:

 `py main.py`